9 Design Rules For Creating Effective Print Ads: Infographic

 Make sure your contact information isn’t buried in the ad and try to provide various avenues of getting in touch (phone number, website, address, etc).
 This ensures the customer has options, so they’ll be more likely to contact you.

-Investing in your business’ marketing strategy is fundamental for creating brand awareness and driving sales.
-Direct Response Media Group offers top notch print design solutions for all your shared media products and print advertising needs.
+Investing in your business’s marketing strategy is fundamental for creating brand awareness and driving sales.
+Direct Response Media Group offers top-notch print design solutions for all your shared media products and print advertising needs.
 Contact us to learn more!